the-teachingRSE-project/competencies/competencies.md

 emerged a little over 10 years ago as a way to represent individuals working in the research community but focusing on software development.
 The term has been widely adopted and there are a number of high-level definitions of what an RSE is.
 However, RSE roles are varied.
-At one end of the scale, RSE roles may look similar to a traditional research role.
+At one end, RSE roles may look similar to a traditional research role.
-At the other extreme, they may be more like that of a software engineer in industry.
+At the other extreme, they resemble that of a software engineer in industry.
 Most RSE roles inhabit the space in between these two examples and providing a straightforward, comprehensive definition of what an RSE does and what experience, skills and competencies are required to become one is therefore challenging.